mattyoung101/slingshot/README.md

 See [docs/impl_details.md](docs/impl_details.md)

 ## Licence
-Copyright (c) 2023, 2024 Matt Young.
+Copyright (c) 2023-2025 M. L. Young.
 Available under the Mozilla Public License v2.0

 > This Source Code Form is subject to the terms of the Mozilla Public
 > License, v.
 2.0.
 If a copy of the MPL was not distributed with this